 - Arson: Arson is a common cause of fires in commercial premises, such as shops and offices.

 The consequences of fires in workplaces can be devastating.
-They can cause injuries, death, and damage to property.
+They can cause injuries, death, and property damage.
 In addition, fires can also disrupt businesses and lead to financial losses.